oconnor663/jacko.io/posts/async_futures.md

 }
 ```

-This works, and doesn't need to spawn any extra threads.
-This is what it takes
+This works!
+We solved the busy loop problem, and we didn't need to spawn any
-to write our own `sleep`.
+extra threads.
+This is what it takes to write our own `sleep`.

 This is sort of the end of Part One.
-In [Part Two] we'll expand our main loop
+In [Part Two] we'll expand this main loop
 to implement "tasks".
 However, now that we understand how futures work, there
 are a few "bonus" topics that we finally have the tools to talk about, at least
 briefly.
 The following sections aren't required for Parts Two and Three.